-These figures are derived as a subset of the data collated in the PWC report on the economic contribution of the NZ music industry.
-The revenue & employment data is sourced from retail, public performance (including broadcasting), live performance, synchronisation and overseas earnings.
-It excludes music creation (including songwriters, musicians, recording studios, etc), the activities of record companies and music publishing companies (including the recording and commercialisation of music), the aggregation of digital music files for retail and the manufacture of physical carriers of music, venue operation for live performances, music education and music tech.
+The revenue & employment data is derived as a percentage of the data collated in the PWC report on the economic contribution of the NZ music industry.
+The data is sourced from retail, public performance (including broadcasting), live performance, synchronisation and overseas earnings.
+It excludes music creation (including songwriters, musicians, recording studios, etc), the activities of record companies and music publishing companies (including the recording and commercialisation of music), the aggregation of digital music files for retail and the manufacture of physical carriers of music, venue operation for live performances, music education and music technology businesses.
 We note that more comprehensive data and sector mapping is required to assist with future decision making regarding the Auckland music sector.